Team Visma | Lease a Bike’s Base Builder training on rouvy

 Base Builder plan: WEEK #1

-The first week is light and focused on easing back into structured training.
+Your off-season cycling training starts light.
+The first week is focused on easing back into structured aerobic base cycling.
 The goal is to find your rhythm again with some gentle tempo and sweat.
-If you have extra time, use it for additional riding in Zone 1 and 2 to wake up your endurance system.
+If you have extra time, use it for additional riding in Zones 1 and 2 to wake up your endurance system.

 Base Builder plan: WEEK #2